nafizjiwa/REACT-REDUX-Complex-State/README.md

                                                  ---> STRING
             };

-## ACTION CREATORS AND PAYLOADS of COMPLEX STATE
+## ACTIONS AND PAYLOADS of COMPLEX STATE
 #### (define how to change the state)
-`**** Actions creators ****`
+- Actions are js objects with a type property and they are dipatched to the store with `store.dispatch()` `**** Actions creators ****`
             JS objects with a properties of type and payload Creators are dispatched to the store with store.dispatch() method.